SamMed05/sm_blog/_posts/2021-07-31-how-i-made-experience-musical-video-cover.markdown

 As I said before, I already knew the piano notes for this song for some time, they are very easy. <br>
 The tempo for this song (the album version) is between 92 and 93 bpm, so I used <b class="highlight-box">92.5 bpm</b>. <br>
 This song has two main (very similar) versions, but they differ for duration, tempo and instruments.
-Since in one is used the harp and in the other is used the guitar, and I don’t have an harp, I chose the latter, then realizing that its part was quite difficult to play at that tempo (but doable).
+Since in one is used the harp and in the other is used the guitar, and I don’t have an harp, I chose the latter, then realizing that its part was quite difficult (but doable) to play at that tempo.

 The **violin** part was very difficult for me because **I started practicing that instrument just a few months ago, in April, as a complete beginner**. <br>
-I was fortunate because my fingers were already a bit trained thanks to having played the piano and guitar for some years, but violin is still very different. <br>
+I was fortunate because my fingers were already a bit trained thanks to having played piano and guitar for some years, but violin is still very different. <br>
 If you are a musician too, I’m sure you noticed that I don’t always keep the bow correctly and straight, some notes are out of tune and several other errors in my performance.
 I’m aware of it and I apologize but I'm still at the beginning of my learning journey with violin.

 The next part to learn was the tambourine, but since I don’t have it, I used a djembe (a typical African drum) with my left hand pressed on it as a "mute" to imitate the tambourine sound. <br>
 The technique used to hit it is particular and took me a few days to learn it.
-Please excuse again any error, I am clearly a novice drum player.
+Again, excuse any error please, I am clearly a novice drum player.

 > <span class="iconify" data-icon="icon-park-outline:thinking-problem"></span> A curiosity: this hitting technique is also used in the "pizzica salentina", a Salento type of tarantella, a dance technique practiced particularly in southern Italy.